Dolores, shocked to see her own home while searching Google street views shares her humorous perspective on this helpful yet invasive site.

 But wait!
 I decided to take a look at the other end of the street.
 My street, the shabby, drab avenue lined with dead leaves and gray lawns.
 When I moved the cursor to view the other houses in the other direction, suddenly, it was late spring!
 The houses looked pretty and the grass was green.
 Lush azaleas bloomed in great swaths of brilliant color.
 What a beautiful place to live!

 Google sends a crazy looking vehicle around neighborhoods with a big gizmo on top that swivels to take photographs.
 Apparently, they drove in one direction in late winter, the other direction in just about the prettiest time of year.
 I began to feel paranoid.
 Did Google have it in for me?
 Why did my part of the street look like a slum, the other like a nice middle class neighborhood, a place where anyone would be proud to live?
 My part of the street looked like there were thugs lurking in the shrubbery and rats scuttling down the gutter, wending their way through the debris.

 This Will Fix Everything!

 Seeing my house on Google like that, looking so shabby and pathetic, I stopped and took a good, long look at the place.
 My husband and I stood across the street and were actually appalled.
 Sheesh!
 I thought it looked bad on the Google Street View.
 Well, my neighbor's view was even worse.

-Update - And Now For the Happy Ending
+And Now for the Happy Ending

 Amazingly, I just reGoogled the street view of my house.
 Lo and behold, the hideous former picture is gone, replaced by the current attractive, freshly painted house.
 The new photo was captured on a lovely day featuring blue sky, green grass, and lots of foliage on the trees.
 I am happy.